-- D. The historic review board, after notice and public hearing held pursuant to Chapter 17.50, shall approve the issuance, approve the issuance with conditions or disapprove issuance of the certificate of appropriateness. - The following exterior alterations to historic sites may be subject to administrative approval: - a.
+- D. The historic review board, after notice and public hearing held pursuant to Chapter 17.50, shall approve the issuance, approve the issuance with conditions or disapprove issuance of the certificate of appropriateness. - 1.
+The following exterior alterations to historic sites may be subject to administrative approval: - a.
 Work that conforms to the adopted Historic Review Board Policies.

-Finding: Complies as Proposed.
-The application is being reviewed as identified in the Oregon City Municipal Code.
+Finding: Not Applicable.
+The application is being reviewed as a Type III application as identified in the Oregon City Municipal Code.
+The HRB policies are included in the adopted design standards.